giantswarm/helm-chart-docs-generator/README.md

 ### Development

-With Go installed and this repository cloned, you can exetute the program like this:
+With Go installed and this repository cloned, you can execute the program like this:

 ```nohighlight
 go run main.go --config config.example.yaml
 ```

-See the `config.example.yaml` file for an idea how to configure your source repositories.
+See the `config.example.yaml` file for an idea of how to configure your source repositories.